Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Probability of detection: An Upper Limit

-Fig. \ref{fig:Integrand} plots the probability density for a given lens mass $M_L = 300 M_\odot$ as a function of $y$ and source redshift $z_S$.
-Like before Figs. \ref{fig:Integrand}(b) and (c) (second plot on each line) shows the two separate regions for a mismatch of 5\% or higher.
+Fig. \ref{fig:Integrand} plots the probability density from Eq.\ (\ref{eq:probability_density}) for a given lens mass $M_L = 300 M_\odot$ as a function of $y$ and source redshift $z_S$, { integrated over} the lens position $\chi_L$.
+Like before, Figs. \ref{fig:Integrand}(b) and (c) (second plot on each line) shows the two separate regions for a mismatch of 5\% or higher.
 Higher $M_{det}$ reaches higher source redshift.
 For $M_{det} = 120 M_\odot$ (Fig. \ref{fig:Integrand}(c)), potential lensed sources go up to $z_S \approx 3.2$.
 Unfortunately, the higher redshift systems have low mismatch and cannot be identified as lensed.
 For the standard $M_{det} = 60 M_\odot$ (Fig. \ref{fig:Integrand}(b)), the highest $z_S \approx 2$ corresponds to the amplification only region.
-At this redshift $M_{det} = 60 M_\odot$ results in a source mass of $M_{det} = 20 M_\odot$ or $M_1 = M_2 = 10 M_\odot$, which is closer in mass to the black holes observed in our galaxy with electromagnetic observations.
+At this redshift $M_{det} = 60 M_\odot$ results in a total mass of $M_{src} = 20 M_\odot$ or $M_1 = M_2 = 10 M_\odot$ in the source frame, which is closer in mass to the black holes observed in our galaxy with electromagnetic observations.
 The probability of lensing for such an event would be around $3\%$ if all dark matter was composed of black holes of $M_L = 300 M_\odot$.